Bandwidth/examples/nodejs/micro-examples/01-handling-media.md

 3. The media is streamed (recommended) or downloaded and then uploaded to a cloud hosting provider (or anywhere you'd like to persist the media)
 4. Your application stores the self-hosted URL, instead of the Bandwidth API call.

-You now have full control over the access to this media, it's persistence and cleanup, and its display to your end users.
+You now have full control over the access to this media, its persistence and cleanup, and its display to your end users.

 ## Example Flow (Node, Express)